JSulthoni/SVANE-frontend/README.md

 Welcome to the SVANE frontend repository, SVANE is a fullstack MERN online shop project 🚀✨.

 ## Project Overview
-SVANE is a M.E.R.N online shop application designed for ease-of-use and responsive UI, ensuring website's functionality to various screen sizes.
+SVANE is a M.E.R.N online shop application designed for high performance and responsive UI, ensuring website's functionality to various screen sizes.

 ## Key Objectives
-* Create a web application from scratch by using M.E.R.N Stack, HTML, Javascript, and CSS (SASS).
+* Create a high performance web application to achieve green web vitals and SEO score.
+* Minimize data transfer size with transformation and client request debouncing mechanism to lower user network cost.
-* Provide a shop platform with simple UI and high responsiveness across multiple screen-size.
+* Provide great user experience (Unlighthouse & web vitals scoring) with responsive UI and ease-of-use design.
-* Solve the problem of resetting states on each session by utilizing local storage.
+* Implementing unified source of data in client side by using Redux to speed up performance, maintenance, and bug tracing.

 ## Features
-* Simplicity of design and ease of use.
-* User can create an account gain access to car and checkout session.
-* Search bar and dedicated search page to browse the products.
-* Using Redux to simulate cart and wishlist.
-* Day and night mode without flickering effect.
+* High performance design, ~ <1500ms LCP, ~ 0.01 CLS, ~ 26ms FID.
+* Background request is managed by debouncing mechanism.
+Resulting in low network traffic and cost.
+* Safe user authentication by using JWT and cookie.
-* UI layout and fontsize will change to accomodate screensize.
+* Responsive UI layout to accomodate different screensizes with all functionality.
+* Fully functional Stripe checkout test session to simulate user's order.

 ## Technologies
 SVANE utilise modules and libraries of following technologies: